andersonAlmeida/scrollManager/README.md

 __onEnter__: (function) callback triggered when the element enter in the viewport.

 **onExit**: (function) callback triggered when the element leaves the viewport.

+__onceEnter__: (function) callback triggered when the element enter in the viewport just in the first time.

+**onceExit**: (function) callback triggered when the element leaves the viewport just in the first time.